Gandi/hubot-phabs/README.md

 Commands
 --------------

+Commands prefexed by `.phab` are here taking in account we use the `.` as hubot prefix, just replace it with your prefix if it is different.
+Also, `phab` can be shortened to `ph` in the commands.

     something about https://phabricator.example.com/T2#17207
     just talking about T123. did you see that one? the plugin will watch if it sees T[0-9]+